2006-2007 Year in Perspective

 Engaging the Social Web

 As interactive 'Web 2.0' applications become increasingly popular, growing numbers of museums are taking advantage of the phenomenon as a means to reach both core and new audiences.
 From RSS feeds to Internet telephony to blogging to social tagging, CHIN helped to demystify the subject in the Professional Exchange by adding brief overviews of emerging trends, their relevance for museums, and how to participate, often at no cost.
-An example of our efforts to highlight the work of museums using social technologies is our interview with the Curator at the Port Moody Station Museum in British Columbia.
+An example of our efforts to highlight the work of museums using social technologies is our interview with the Curator at the Port Moody Station Museum in British Columbia (no longer available).
 You can listen to Jim Millar recall how one of Canada's first museum blogs came to be.

 Engaging Online Audiences